-Realizing they were losing out on customers, AmFam performed a serious content audit analysis to fill all their content gaps and reach the customers they were missing out on.
+How do you create a customer journey map?
+It can be as easy as 3 steps.
+This is something the marketers at American Family Insurance (AmFam) know well.
+When they realized they were losing out on customers, AmFam performed a serious content audit analysis to fill all of their content gaps and reach the customers they were missing out on.

 AmFam took the buyer’s journey process to the next level by following these 3 steps:

-They found their content gaps by not just creating one single buyer’s journey, but every potential buyer’s journey to get a full view of their content landscape.
+They found their content gaps by not just creating one single customer journey map, but every potential customer journey to get a full view of their content landscape.

-Step Two: After all the buyer’s journeys are mapped (each persona assigned a color), AmFam creates a 12-month timeline.
+Step Two: After creating the customer journey map (each persona assigned a color), AmFam creates a 12-month timeline.

-The “gaps” included the content that AmFam did not currently have.
-But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase — AmFam also had to look at “ideal” content, which was content that catered more to the customer’s needs, rather than cater to the AmFam brand and products.
+AmFam then identified “gaps” in the content they were producing, and opportunities to create more content for those points on the timeline.
+But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase — AmFam also had to look at “ideal” content, which was customer-first content.
+This content catered to the customer’s needs entirely, and sought only to help the buyer at that stage in their journey with whatever questions they may have had, even if that meant not pushing their product.

-After a six-month process of creating personas and buyer’s journeys and pinpointing the content gaps and ideals, AmFam was ready to put that into a practical road map.
+After a six-month process of creating personas and buyer’s journeys and pinpointing the content gaps and ideals, AmFam was ready to put that into a practical customer journey map.

-Step Three: AmFam builds out a road map.
+Step Three: AmFam builds out a customer journey map.

 Armed with a carefully planned road map, AmFam was ready to create content that could reach the right customers at the right time.